DanRoscigno/katacoda_scenarios/Summer-Daze-2018-Docker-Meetup-Raleigh/step05-deploy-kibana.md

 The best way to see how easy instrumenting your apps is to do it.
 Just hop over to https://www.elastic.co/start and follow the instructions to download and run Elasticsearch and Kibana, then click on the Kibana logo at the top left corner of your Kibana instance and click **Add APM**.

+Here is how I added APM to a Nodejs app running in Docker for Mac.
+See the top few lines:

 ![APM added to Node](https://user-images.githubusercontent.com/25182304/44667296-695cdb00-a9e8-11e8-91ff-a3d47a12805a.png)

 #### Verify that Kibana is running